erossiter/catSurv/cran-comments.md

 ## Release Summary
-* We addressed all instances of the warnings listed here https://cran.r-project.org/web/checks/check_results_catSurv.html regarding catching errors by value instead of by reference.
+* I addressed all instances of the warnings listed here https://cran.r-project.org/web/checks/check_results_catSurv.html regarding catching errors by value instead of by reference.

-* This release also adresses an email regarding CRAN packages using C++ code with bind2nd.
+* I addressed an email from Brian Ripley regarding use of C++ code with bind2nd -- I have ommitted use of that function.

 * This release adds several important functions making the package functionality integrable with Qualtrics survey administration.